Kathgodam Railway Station

 Walk with the group and keep a watch on your group members.

-Acute Mountain Sickness (happens due the lower partial pressure of Oxygen at altitudes above 8,000 feet)
+Acute Mountain Sickness (happens due to the lower partial pressure of Oxygen at altitudes above 8,000 feet)

 Symptoms – headache, muscle aches, insomnia, nausea and vomiting, irritability, loss of appetite, swelling of the hands, feet, and face; rapid heartbeat, shortness of breath with physical exertion, coughing, chest congestion, inability to walk or lack of balance.